 - Pumpkin seeds (make your own in the oven, pan or microwave)

 - Sunflower seeds (buy the shelled ones)

 To sweeten it all up and add some chewiness, there’s dried fruits.
-Apparently dried fruits have a higher concentration of nutrients than fresh fruits.
-If you use achari (dried mango) or dates, chop them into small pieces first.
+Apparently dried fruits have a higher concentration of nutrients than fresh fruits (I didn’t research that enough, so don’t take my word for it).
+If you use achari (dried mango) or dates, chop them into smaller pieces first.

 - Achari (dried mango)

 - Raisins, sultanas, currants

 - Dried pineapple

 For granola, a liquid sweetener is usually added.
 Honey is full of anti-bacterial, anti-fungal and antioxidant properties.
 The antioxidants feed your brain cells and improves memory.

 - Baobab powder